Not long ago, a young entrepreneur asked for my advice on how to fire a remote employee.

 It’s no fun to be good at firing

-It’s sad that firing people is a skill I’ve acquired.— and that’s on me.
+It’s sad that firing people is a skill I’ve acquired.
+Four out of five times I’ve had to fire someone, it was due to a bad hire — and that’s on me.
 It’s my fault for making the wrong decision, failing to set the person up for success, or failing to set clear expectations.

 At the very least, as I’ve learned more about how to hire the right folks, I’ve made fewer and fewer mistakes.
 I’m proud of the wonderful team we’re building at Help Scout, and I’m thankful that this isn’t a skill I need to use much anymore.